Athitha/InventoryMangement/README.md

      spring.jpa.hibernate.ddl-auto=**create**
 3. Run the application until the server is up.
+4. Navigate to localhost:8080/
-4. After running the application for first time run the following statements in SQL
+5. After running the application for first time run the following statements in SQL
     ```
     revoke all on Inventory.* from 'admin'@'localhost';
     grant select, insert, delete, update on Inventory.* to 'admin'@'localhost';
     ```
-5. Revert the modified line in application.properties spring.jpa.hibernate.ddl-auto=**none**
+6. Revert the modified line in application.properties spring.jpa.hibernate.ddl-auto=**none**

 #Functionality Provided